All Products

 1. Log on to the ACK console.

-5. In the Deploy wizard, select a cluster and namespace, and then click Next.
-On the Parameters wizard, configure the parameters based on your business requirements and click OK.
+5. Select a cluster and namespace, then click Next.
+Configure the parameters based on your requirements and click OK.

 kubectl -n kube-system get svc dnstap-analyser